inbalLevi/Football_Game_Service/README.md

 # football_game_service

-This project provides a football game service which allows the client to get the fixtures (upcoming matches) and the results of football matches from 2 csv files:
+This project provides a football game service which allows the client to get the fixtures (upcoming matches) and the results of football matches from 2 csv files:</br>

-result_played.csv
+result_played.csv </br>
-result_upcoming.csv
+result_upcoming.csv </br>
-The restful api service is running on port 5000.
+The restful api service is running on port 5000. </br>
-The system provides 4 different methods:
+The system provides 4 different methods: </br>
-• Get a list of matches by team
+• Get a list of matches by team </br>
-• Get a list of matches by team & status (played/upcoming)
+• Get a list of matches by team & status (played/upcoming) </br>
-• Get a list of matches by tournament
+• Get a list of matches by tournament </br>
-• Get a list of matches by tournament filtered by status
+• Get a list of matches by tournament filtered by status </br>

 Instructions: